The synchronized goose-stepping to President Donald Trump’s White-America-First drumbeat seems highly familiar to many of you.

 I generally stay away from making comparisons between Trump and Hitler; there are deeply emotional considerations that can even make anti-Trump thinkers disagree among themselves.

-But one question seems fair to ask about both periods of rule which I’ll apply to the current time: what happens once the beat stops dropping?
+But one question seems fair to ask about both periods of rule which I’ll apply to the current time: what happens once this beat stops?

 Will Trump’s advisors — the people who have helped to sustain the White House’s assault on immigrants, Muslims, poor people and the environment — slither from the Beltway to become born-again private sector executives, as if the age of Trump never happened?